-- Which features does our customer, Nike, care about?
+- Which features does our biggest/most important/longest-standing customer care about?

 You can even take it a step further.
 Your CRM knows all sorts of stuff about your users.
-It’s not a huge leap to plug into that to do some “feedback segmentation”.
-This would mean only seeing votes from:
+So, if you use a tool that integrates with your CRM, you can do further “feedback segmentation.”

 - Enterprise customers